MSIX Introduction: A comprehensive 24-chapter guide

 Most packaging tools integrate SignTool automatically, so enabling digital signing is only a simple setting in their GUI.

-ImportantThe SHA256 hash algorithm is mandatory for digitally signing MSIX packages, SHA1 is not considered as "valid" by the OS.
+ImportantThe SHA256 hash algorithm is mandatory for digitally signing MSIX packages.
+SHA1 is not considered as "valid" by the OS.

 Contents of an extracted MSIX package

 The above image lays out the most common MSIX package layout.
-You can see these resources if you extract the package using makeappx.exe or tools like 7-zip.
+You can see these resources if you extract the package using makeappx.exe or tools like 7-Zip.

 Assets - As the name implies, this is where all the app’s graphics assets should be found.

-VFS - This folder normally contains the app’s binaries, DLLs, EXEs, config files.
+VFS - This folder normally contains the app’s binaries, DLLs, EXEs, and config files.
 Read this article for more details.
 The VFS and Assets folder are also known as the app payload.

 Resources.pri - This file contains app resources, like localized strings and paths for additional resource files.
 Packages contain one file per language.
 Read more.